 We understand that Enron trading entities that may transact business with Japan-based customers are located in the US, the UK, Singapore, Australia, Canada, Spain and Norway.
 Japan has tax treaties in force with all of these countries so that representations along the lines of the Australian documentation should be appropriate for Japan-based customers.

 * * *

-We hope the above comments address your concerns, if you have any questions or if we can be further assistance with this matter, please do not hesitate to contact us.
+We hope the above comments address your concerns.
+If you have any questions or if we can be further assistance with this matter, please do not hesitate to contact us.

 Best regards.